Puffins, terns, and guillemots… oh my!

 TAKE A BOAT TOUR TO THE FARNE ISLANDS

 If you hadn’t noticed by now, I am easily seduced by the scent of the sea.
 I truly adore a bitty seaside village that sits beside the shore.
 Salt air.
 Sand.
 Waves lapping.
 Salves for my soul.
 Come with me to Seahouses.
-This is different from a sommerhus, this is the quirky little town called Seahouses on the Northumberland Coast in Great Britain.
-Specifically northeastern England.
+This is different from a Danish summer house.
+This is the quirky little town known as Seahouses on the Northumberland Coast in Great Britain.
+Specifically, we’re talking northeastern England.
 It’s late spring, early summer.
-We recently visited at beginning of May.
-And with us were seabirds and seals and other sea creatures.
+We recently visited at the beginning of May.
+And with us were seabirds and seals and so many other sea creatures.

 If you are not a member of the U.K. National Trust – you will need to purchase a day pass to land at Inner Farne or Staple Island.
 This can be done easily at port from the National Trust information booth.
 Keep your receipt as you will be required to show a ranger upon landing.

 Day price during peak months of May, June & July – Adult: £7.40, Child £3.80, Family: £19.00

 Boat tour prices vary between companies and offerings.

 LEARN ABOUT THE DIFFERENT NESTING BIRDS AROUND FARNE ISLANDS